hamza-kay/LaravelReactForm/README.md

-# LaravelReactForm Usage
+## Installation

-1. Clone this repository to a folder on your system.
+- Clone this repository to a folder on your system.

-2. cd into the project
+- cd into the project

-3. Install dependencies: composer install & npm install
+- Install dependencies: composer install & npm install

-4. Create copy of the env file
+- Create copy of the env file

-5. Run php artisan key:generate
+- Run php artisan key:generate

-5. Create an empty database for the application.
+- Create an empty database for the application.
 You can use Sequel Pro for e.g.

-6. In the .env file, add database information (database name, username and password) to allow Laravel to connect to the database
+- In the .env file, add database information (database name, username and password) to allow Laravel to connect to the database

-7. Run php artisan migrate
+- Run php artisan migrate

-8. Finally run php artisan serve to use application on your localhost.
+- Finally run php artisan serve to use application on your localhost.

+## Features

+- Laravel
+- React